MitchellRhodes/InvoiceApp/README.md

 The InvoiceApp is meant to help companies create and store clients and the invoices of said clients.
 Check which invoices are outstanding, and keep a record of those that have been paid.

 # What was used in the making of this project
-I used React as the framework with Javascript as the main language.
+I used React as the framework with Javascript as the main language, and Auth0 for log in and user validation.
 Express, Node.js, and PostgreSQL were used for the back-end.
 I also used some libraries/packages such as JsPDF to generate PDFs, Moment.js for timestamps, and Joi for back-end validation.

 # Personal point of project